How to Transfer Photos from iPhone to PC

 Method 1: TouchCopy

-Unlike the other methods in this guide, TouchCopy even allows you to save photos from your text messages!
+Unlike the other methods in this guide, TouchCopy has the unique ability to save photos from your text messages!

 How to Transfer Photos from iPhone to PC with TouchCopy

-1. Open TouchCopy on your PC and connect your iPhone or iPad using your USB cable.
+1. Open TouchCopy on your PC and connect your iPhone or iPad using a USB cable or Wi-Fi.

 2. Click “Photos” to view all the photos and videos stored on your device.